jjvanzon/Circular-Language-Spec/spec/introduction.md

 The employee here is an advisor to a customer and to another employee a coworker.
 Sometimes only one specific interface is available within a certain context.
 In other cases you can choose.
 An object can also just have one interface, the same one for everybody.

-Triangles can be seen as sub objects.
+Triangles can be seen as sub objects just like circles.
 The difference with circles is that triangles sort of melt together with their container.
-Triangles are a way to give different types shared characteristics.
+Interfaces are a way to give different types shared characteristics.
+Interfaces can also group object members together.

 Reading a Diagram
 -----------------